miking-lang/miking/README.md

 #### Recommended workflow

 The recommended workflow when using acceleration is as follows.
-First, develop the program in *debug mode*, using the `--runtime-checks` and `--check-well-formed` flags.
-The former provides clear error messages on errors in many built-in functions when executing the program.
-The latter enables well-formedness checks which ensure the accelerated parts of the code are supported.
-This mode produces significantly better error messages.
+First, develop the program in *debug mode*, using the `--debug-accelerate` flag.
+This enables static well-formedness checks plus additional dynamic checks for the accelerated code, plus provides improved error messages on errors for built-in functions.
+This mode produces significantly better error messages than when compiling without any flags, but has an impact on the runtime performance.

 Once the program in debug mode works as expected, the program is compiled in *accelerate mode*.
 In this mode, the `--accelerate` flag is set to enable acceleration.
 The accelerated binary produced when compiling in accelerate mode does not fail given that the debug binary did not fail.

+Note that the `--debug-accelerate` and `--accelerate` flags are mutually exclusive.
+That is, you cannot use both configurations simultaneously.

 #### Example